Sugandhi13/amritsar-tourism/README.md

 - **Google Chrome Dev Tools**: To aid the initial styling for media queries and testing at various screen sizes
 - **Microsoft Edge**: Site testing on an alternative browser
 - **Snipping Tool**: To take screenshot for images of various results
-- **Am I Responsive**: Screenshots of the final project for the README file
+- **Am I Responsive**: To ensure website looks good on different devices
 - **W3C Validator**: To validate HMTL pages
 - **W3C CSS Validator**: To validte CSS